wlao-cyber/NIST-Hacking-Case-2004-09-02/README.md

 ### 18. What are the NNTP (news server) settings for Mr. Evil?
 <strong>news.dallas.sbcglobal.net</strong>

-The Network News Transfer Protocol (NNTP) is an application protocol used for transporting Usenet news articles (netnews) between news servers, and for reading/posting articles by the end user client applications.
+The Network News Transfer Protocol (NNTP) is an application protocol used for transporting Usenet news articles (netnews) between news servers and for reading/posting articles by the end user client applications.

 Just like in the previous question, a keyword search for "NNTP" reveals the "NNTP Server" within the NTUSER.DAT registry hive's extracted text.